keirans/keirans.github.io/posts/Sitecore_on_AWS/index.md

 The last thing I looked into was offloading the Session state to Elasticache, Redis is already well supported in Sitecore for this, however it was a bit light on details.
 After a bit of digging, I discovered the only version supported currently is 3.2.6 and this can be easily deployed using Cloudformation in a Relication group using the below CloudFormation resources.

+Once you get your endpoint details, you can update your Sitecore configuration with them accordingly.

 ```
 AWSTemplateFormatVersion: '2010-09-09'